longavailable/longavailable.github.io/myCollections/_posts/2020-10-19-academic-journals-on-water-and-environment.md

 ---
 layout: post
-title:  List of related academic journals
+title:  Academic journals on water and environment
 author: Bruce Liu
 #last update date
-date:   2020-12-09 03:00:00 +0100
+date:   2020-12-29 23:50:00 +0100
 #first published date
 published: 2020-10-19 06:00:00 +0200
 categories: [post]
-tags: [journal, LetPub]
+tags: [journal, LetPub, water, water resources, environment]
 description:
 header-image:
 permalink: /journal-list/
 ---
-List of related academic journals with LetPub links.
+It posted a list of academic journals on water and environment with LetPub links.
 <!--the above is the excerpt-->
 <!--more-->
 <!--the following is the text-->